Syed Zaheer Rizvi: Music direction and teaching

-Ustad Saleem Iqbal who had replaced the late Ustad Chottay Ghulam Ali Khan (1986) as principal of the Alhamra Arts Council, had a special eye for Rizvi's talent and appointed him to lead the class on Harmonium as he taught.
-Ustad Saleem Iqbal was a legend of sorts in his own right, he was the legendary Music Director and Composer who had composed more than a 100 super hit Pakistani Film Songs.
-Some of his super hit songs include "Veer Mera Kori Charyya", "Dil k afsanay Nigahon ki zaban", "Sanu nehar walay pull", the famous Pakistani 1965 war song "Ae Rahay haq k Shaheedo" and " rang laye ka shaheedo ka lahu".
+Ustad Saleem Iqbal who had replaced the late Ustad Chottay Ghulam Ali Khan (1986) as principal of the Alhamra Arts Council, took interest in Rizvi and appointed him to lead the class on Harmonium as he taught.
+Ustad Saleem Iqbal was a respected figure in his own right, he had composed more than a 100 super hit Pakistani Film Songs.
+Some of his super hit songs include "Veer Mera Kori Charyya", "Dil k afsanay Nigahon ki zaban", "Sanu nehar walay pull", the famous Pakistani 1965 war song "Ae Rahay haq k Shaheedo" and "Rang Layega Shaheedon Ka Lahu".

-In 1988 Ustad Saleem Iqbal had appointed Rizvi as Asst Music Director at the Pakistan Broadcasting Corporation (Radio Pakistan) and Pakistan Television (PTV).
+In 1988 Ustad Saleem Iqbal had appointed Rizvi as assistant music director at the Pakistan Broadcasting Corporation (Radio Pakistan) and Pakistan Television (PTV).
 It is this time when Rizvi learned the Art of Music Direction, Notation and Music Arrangement assisting Ustad Saleem Iqbal.
 As per Rizvi Ustad Saleem Iqbal was an extraordinarily gifted and dedicated teacher who held nothing back while teaching and took extreme pride in his students.
 In 1991 as paralysis impaired Ustad Saleem Iqbal he appointed Rizvi officially to teach at the Alhamra Arts Council, thus beginning his career as a Music Teacher.
 The following year in 1992, Rizvi was also enlisted as a visiting faculty at the Children's Complex (Lahore, Pakistan) where he is teaching to date.
-Rizvi was also visiting Pakistan Television (PTV) and Pakistan Broadcasting Corporation (Radio Pakistan) independently since Ustad Salim Iqbal was unable due to his ailment; Rizvi was now appointed as the Music Director on many projects independently.
-To date Rizvi credits his Music Direction to the dedicated teaching and training of Late Ustad Salim Iqbal.
-Following the death of Ustad Salim Iqbal in 1996 Rizvi left Alhamra Arts Council.
+Rizvi was also visiting Pakistan Television (PTV) and Pakistan Broadcasting Corporation (Radio Pakistan) independently since Ustad Salim Iqbal was unable due to his ailment; Rizvi was now appointed as the music director on many projects independently.
+To date Rizvi credits his music direction to the dedicated teaching and training of Late Ustad Salim Iqbal.
+Following the death of Ustad Salim Iqbal in 1996, Rizvi left Alhamra Arts Council.